Hiring Process - Step by Step

 Talking about your expectations and career development

 Start with saying 'Hi!', right?
-Our Engineering Manager will like to know you bit better, focusing on your expectations, motivation, career development and previous challenges that helped you to become an Engineer.
-Even though this step is mostly focused on the topics exploring our mutual fit for each other and expectations from both sides, our Engineering Manages sometimes like to dip their toes in more technical questions to get a better insight on how you think.
-So do not be surprised if you have to give your brain a little exercise during the final stage.
-We would like you to have all the information before both us and yourself come up with a final decision.
+Our Engineering Manager would like to get to know you a bit better, focusing on your expectations, motivation, career development, and previous challenges that helped you become an Engineer.
+Even though this step is mostly focused on exploring our mutual fit for each other and our expectations from both sides, our Engineering Managers sometimes like to delve into more technical questions to gain a better insight into how you think.
+So, do not be surprised if you have to give your brain a little exercise during this stage.
+We would like you to have all the information before both you and we come up with a decision.
 We don't do tricky questions, at least not the obvious ones.
-This final interview includes complementary feedback from both sides.
+This interview includes complementary feedback from both sides.

 Go or No-go

 Well, it is a go or no-go situation.
-We will communicate the offer details to you, or if we do not decide to proceed, we will give you some suggestions on how to improve.
-In case we determine you may not be the best fit for the role you're currently interviewing for, our Talent Acquisition team will make sure to check if there are any other available roles that you'd be a great candidate for within Infobip.
-We don't like to close any doors and while this might be the right moment for us to collaborate, it might be a matter of time.
+We will communicate the offer details to you.
+If we do not decide to proceed, we will provide you with suggestions on how to improve.
+If we determine that you may not be the best fit for the role you're currently interviewing for, our Talent Acquisition team will ensure that we check if there are any other available roles for which you'd be a great candidate within Infobip.
+We don't like to close any doors, and while this might be the right moment for us to collaborate, it might be a matter of time.
 We do stay in touch for future opportunities.

 Step 4: Feedback and offer